 As of writing, Square Enix has yet to make an official announcement on the game’s release date.
-We expect we’ll hear more about the game in 2022 as the title skipped the 2021 Tokyo Game Show.
+However, we now know for certain that Summer 2023 is the target, as confirmed during the June 2022 State of Play event.

 Despite promising further updates late in 2021, the global crisis derailed those plans.
-New “complications have delayed the game’s development by almost a year,” Producer Naoki Yoshida revealed on December 27.
+New “complications have delayed the game’s development by almost a year,” Producer Naoki Yoshida shared on December 27.

-Director Hiroshi Takai however has told fans their patience will be rewarded, however, saying, “I have taken on countless challenges during our journey to bring you the sixteenth chapter in the storied FINAL FANTASY franchise.
+Director Hiroshi Takai has told fans their patience will be rewarded, however, saying, “I have taken on countless challenges during our journey to bring you the sixteenth chapter in the storied Final Fantasy franchise.
 And though we’re pouring our hearts and souls into this project each and every day, it may still be some time before we can get it into your hands.
 I promise it will be worth the wait!”